DanM3rcurius/BRC20-SwapContract/Documentation/FT Envelope/Envelope Alt Approach.md

 # Alternative envelope approach
-In this prompt sequence I started with a fresh chat that had to Ordinal or BRC20 references or data inputs.
-I fed it an article on ordinal theory and then wanted to start a prompt sequence with test driven develpoment in mind.
+In this prompt sequence I started with a fresh chat that had no Ordinal or BRC20 references or data inputs.
+I fed it one article on ordinal theory and then wanted it to create a BRC20 Smart Contract standrad compatbile FT envelope.

+## This is just an experiment!
+It wouldn't make sense to create another FT smart contract standard, as Trustless Computer is already on it.
+It would make more sense to focus on a non smart contract enhanced one that is alleviating the congestion of the mempool.

 #### I asked ChatGPT:
 Lets say I want to use bitcoin and the taproot capabilities to create a token envelope dedicated to fungible tokens, that is fully compatible with the following standard: https://github.com/bitcoin-computer/monorepo/tree/main/packages/BRC20